Univalence and completeness of Segal objects: Introduction

 yields a Quillen pair -- and, in fact, a Quillen equivalence -- between $(\mathbf{S}^{\Delta^{op}},\mathrm{CS})$ and $(\mathbf{S},\mathrm{QCat})$, but that it does not do so when defined on $(\mathbf{S}^{\Delta^{op}},\mathrm{S})$ only.
 This can be rephrased by stating that a Segal space $X$ is complete if and only if its associated cotensor (\ref{equintrocplt}) yields a right Quillen functor of the form

-One may therefore consider to define complete Segal objects in general model categories $\mathbb{M}$ to be those Segal objects $X$ such that their associated cotensor (\ref{equintrocplt}) yields a right Quillen functor into the Joyal model structure $(\mathbf{S}\mathrm{QCat})$.
-This \emph{external} notion defined by a 1-categorical weighted limit appears to be model categorical in nature and a priori not to be tangible on underlying $\infty$-categories.
-Yet it underlies not only the fundamental results of Joyal and Tierney as to referred to earlier, but also Rezk's construction of the model structure for complete Segal spaces in the first place (\cite[Theorem 6.2, 12]{rezk}).
-The same holds more generally for Barwick's construction of the model structures for $n$-fold complete Segal spaces (\cite[2.3]{barwickthesis}).
+where $\mathrm{Kan}$ denotes Quillen's standard model structure for Kan complexes.
+We will define complete Segal objects in general model categories $\mathbb{M}$ to be those Segal objects $X$ such that their associated cotensor (\ref{equintrocplt}) yields a right Quillen functor into the model category $(\mathbf{S},\mathrm{QCat})$.
+This \emph{external} notion defined by a 1-categorical weighted limit appears to be model categorical in nature and as such not necessarily to be tangible on underlying $(\infty,1)$-categories.
+Yet it is the notion that underlies not only the fundamental results of Joyal and Tierney, as well of To\"{e}n more generally, but also Rezk's construction of the model structure for complete Segal spaces in the first place (\cite[Theorem 6.2, 12]{rezk}).
+The same holds for Barwick's construction of the model structures for $n$-fold complete Segal spaces (\cite[2.3]{barwickthesis}).
 We will thus further motivate and study this notion of completeness in Section~\ref{seccompleteness} in a general model category.
+In fact, we will see that each of the three partial conditions on a simplicial object $X$ in $\mathbb{M}$ -- Reedy fibrancy, the Segal conditions and completeness -- corresponds to a preservation property of the cotensor (\ref{equintrocplt}) with respect to a well-known class of maps in $\mathbf{S}$, see Proposition~\ref{lemmarQuillenchar}.

 An \emph{internal} notion of completeness for Segal objects in model categories, or in left exact $(\infty,1)$-categories in general, however is obtained by a natural generalization of univalence, by which we mean the following.